baldapps/artemis/README.md

 * An if-else-if sequence must always have a final else clause
 * Identifiers names should be shorter than 31 characters
 * Empty statements must be avoided
+* Enum members other than the first one should not be explicitly initialized unless all members are explicitly initialized

 ## Configuration